AutoOpt: A General Framework for Automatically Designing Metaheuristic Optimization Algorithms with Diverse Structures: Conclusions

 In this paper, we have proposed the AutoOpt framework for automatically designing metaheuristic optimization algorithms with various structures.
 AutoOpt contains a general algorithm prototype, an acyclic graph algorithm representation, and graph representation embedding, which enables a high-performance algorithm design by fully discovering potentials, novelties, and diversity across the metaheuristic family.
 AutoOpt can be implemented with plenty of design methods and performance evaluation strategies to fit different algorithm design scenarios.
 Empirical studies on numerical functions and real problems have demonstrated AutoOpt's validity in discovering efficient algorithms with different structures.

 Future works include a further experimental analysis of the relationship between algorithm structures and problem features, a principled design method that maintains diversity in terms of algorithm structures and behaviors, and a computing architecture that utilizes distributed computing resources to speed up the algorithm design.
+Moreover, the extensive performance evaluations required make automated design computationally intensive.
+While the present work has contributed to the algorithm prototype and representation, it is crucial to explore performance evaluation strategies to either reduce the number of performance evaluations or estimating the performance without a full evaluation, thereby enhancing the computational efficiency of the automated design.